harshryadav/msml606-final-project/README.md

 # MSML606 Final Project — DC Airbnb Rental Filter & Ranking

-This is a minimal yet functional MVP to explore Washington DC Airbnb listings, filter by price/rating/distance and neighborhood safety, and rank results using a simple weighted score.
-The app runs locally with Streamlit and uses no external APIs.
+This is project explore Washington DC Airbnb listings, filter by price/rating/distance and neighborhood safety, and rank results using a simple weighted score.
+The app runs locally with Streamlit to help visualize the data and results.

 ## What it does
 - Upload or use a sample listings CSV
-- Choose a destination (e.g., White House) or enter custom coordinates
+- Choose a destination (e.g., White House)
 - Filter by price, rating, and max distance
 - Adjust weights for price/rating/distance to rank listings
 - Choose a simple algorithm for ranking:
-  - **Pandas sort** (default)
   - **Top-K via heap** (min-heap data structure)
-  - **QuickSort** or **HeapSort** on in-memory pairs
+  - **HeapSort** (descending by score)
-  - **Dijkstra (min-cost pick)**: picks a single best listing by converting score to cost and running shortest path on a tiny star graph
-- View results on a table and a map, download ranked CSV
+- View results on a table and a map, download the CSV

 Notes:
 - Distance is computed locally via haversine (straight-line).
-No Google API.
 - Expected columns in CSV: `id,name,latitude,longitude,price,rating` (or `review_scores_rating` in 0–100, which will be converted to 0–5).

 If present, the app will automatically use `data/dc-listings.csv` and `data/dc-crimes.csv`: